hexpm/hexpm/lib/hexpm/web/templates/docs/faq.html.md

 Failed invoice payments will be retried three times.
 After 15 days your subscription will be cancelled and you will not be able to access packages or documentation.
-When you pay the invoice and start the subscription your organization will be enabled again.
+When you pay the invoice and start the subscription again your organization will again be enabled.

 We will keep all your data for a minimum of 90 days.
 You can contact [support@hex.pm](mailto:support@hex.pm) to retrieve a dump of all your packages and documentation.